FGDES/libVIODES/README.md

 ## Tutorial/Testing

-The base usaage of libVIODES is demonstrated by the Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
-It is meant as a basis for testing ant debugging.
+The base usage of libVIODES is demonstrated by the Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
+It is meant as a basis for testing and debugging.

 ## Build System

 To compile libVIODES, you will need Qt series 6 or series 5.
-For Linux we are compiling with Qt 6.2.4 (minor version should not matter) and Qt 5.15.3 (comes with Ubuntu 22.04LTS, we also tested with 5.12.12 on Ubuntu 18.04LTS, but this machine now is out of service).
+For Linux we are compiling with Qt 6.2.4 (minor version should not matter) and Qt 5.15.3 (comes with Ubuntu 22.04LTS, we also tested with 5.12.12 on Ubuntu 18.04LTS, but this machine is now out of service).
 Depending on your Linux distribition, at least Qt series 5 should be available by the on-board package manager.
 E.g. for Ubuntu 22.04LTS